 Small shrubbery will be impacted as a result of the location of the works compound.
 It is a condition of the licence that tree and shrubbery impacts are to be minimised.
-There are no trees that are identified as ‘Regulated’ or ‘Significant’ trees in this location.

 How do I provide my feedback?

-What will happen to my feedback?
+What happens to my feedback?

 At the end of the consultation period, feedback that is related to the proposed licence will be provided to Council.